itzVort3x1/grep-java/README.md

 ## Development
 ### Running Locally
-The `your_program.sh` script allows you to run the program locally with the same setup as CodeCrafters.
+The `your_program.sh` script allows you to run the program locally.

 ### Debugging
 Print debug logs using: